 A four-star recruit in high school in 2020, King earned Under Armour All-American and was a Top 10 prospect in Texas.
 He played three seasons at Texas A&M before transferring to Georgia Tech.
 While at College Station, the former Aggie played in only 10 games and tossed 10 touchdowns against 10 interceptions.
 On the ground, he scampered for 150 yards and a score.

 Why is King ranked so low among CFF QBs this year?
 It is difficult to project a repeat performance when examining the Yellow Jackets’ schedule.
-Beginning with Georgia Tech’s seventh game of the campaign, the Yellow Jackets face daunting opposition the rest of the season: Notre Dame, at Virginia Tech, Miami, North Carolina State and at Georgia.
+Beginning with Georgia Tech’s seventh game of the campaign, the Yellow Jackets face daunting opposition down the back stretch: Notre Dame, at Virginia Tech, Miami, North Carolina State and at Georgia.

-The five games do not foreshadow fantasy upside and coincide with the CFF playoffs, which might make King unplayable down the stretch.
+The five games do not foreshadow fantasy upside and coincide with the CFF playoffs, which might make King unplayable.
 At his current ADP, the Yellow Jackets’ quarterback provides CFF value.
 Nonetheless, CFF managers must have another option ready over the final month of the season.

 Scouting Notebook: “Looking at the big picture, obviously we want to do better than last year.
 Secondly, we don’t see why we can’t be playing for the national championship here.
 With the players we have, with the staff we have, we don’t see why we won’t be playing in it,“ King responded when asked about the upcoming season (sportingnews.com).